 |Amino acids are the building blocks of protein.
 Protein has an important job in building and rebuilding body tissue and providing the body with nitrogen, an essential element for all living beings.
 There are both essential and nonessential amino acids.
 Essential amino acids must be obtained from the diet; nonessential amino acids are made by the body.
 READ MORE >|

 Acetyl L-Carnitine (ALC) is a molecule composed of acetic acid and L-carnitine bound together.
 It is produced naturally in humans, with the greatest amounts being found in muscles, the brain, and in the testicles.
-As part of its role in supporting mental function, ALC may help support memory, attention span and mental performance in normal people as well as those with brain impairment.
+As part of its role in supporting mental function, ALC may help support memory, attention span and mental performance.
 It is also important in the production and release of one of the brain’s vital neurotransmitters, known as acetylcholine.
 ALC may also support healthy function of the male reproductive system and improve energy transfer within cells.

 L-Arginine is one of the amino acids produced in the human body by the digestion, or hydrolysis, of proteins.
 Because it is produced in the body, it is referred to as "nonessential," meaning that humans do not need to ingest it through food or supplements.
 Because L-Arginine is naturally converted into nitric oxide, a blood vessel dialator, by the human body, researchers have conducted preliminary studies to determine the effectiveness in using it as a supplement for supporting cardiovascular health.
 Other studies indicate that L-Arginine promotes immune health and supports the liver.
 Athletes supplement with L-Arginine for its benefits in building lean muscle mass and supporting blood flow while performing strenuous exercise.